 How can you exercise your data protection rights?

-Please direct any requests to exercise your rights to firstname.lastname@example.org or, if you are located in the State of California, you can also call toll-free using the numbers provided at https://www.sap.com/about/legal/impressum.html.
-You can also designate another person to submit requests to exercise your data protection rights to SAP.
-You can give authorization to such person by granting them a limited power of attorney to exercise your data protection rights on your behalf.
+Please direct any requests to exercise your rights to privacy [@] sap.com or, if you are located in the State of California, you can also call toll-free using the numbers provided at https://www.sap.com/about/legal/impressum.html.
+You can also designate an authorized agent to submit requests to exercise your data protection rights to SAP.
+Such authorized agent must be registered with the California Secretary of State and submit proof that you have given authorization for the agent to act on your behalf.

 How will SAP verify requests to exercise data protection rights?

 SAP will take steps to ensure that it verifies your identity to a reasonable degree of certainty before it will process the data protection right you want to exercise.
 When feasible, SAP will match Personal Data provided by you in submitting a request to exercise your rights with information already maintained by SAP.
 This could include matching two or more data points you provide when you submit a request with two or more data points that are already maintained by us.

 In accordance with the verification process set forth in the California Consumer Privacy Act (“CCPA”), SAP will require a more stringent verification process for deletion requests, or for Personal Data that is considered sensitive or valuable, to minimize the harm that might be posed to you by unauthorized access or deletion of your Personal Data.
 If SAP must request additional information from you outside of information that is already maintained by SAP, SAP will only use it for the purposes of verifying your identity so you can exercise your data protection rights, or for security and fraud-prevention purposes.